deacona/the-ball-is-round/reports/messi_01_finding_leo.md

 ![png](figures/messi_01_finding_leo_14_1.png)
 ![png](figures/messi_01_finding_leo_14_2.png)

 We can see a consistent increase in shots and goals through Messi's early career before levelling out to fairly consistent values from 2009/2010 onwards.
 There isn't a mass of variation between calendar months.
-There's something of a peak in August but also the summer months will be based on a amuch smaller sample.
-Theer are dips in April and November.
+There's something of a peak in August but also the summer months will be based on a much smaller sample.
+There are dips in April and November.
 Interestingly, Messi appears (on average) to take more shots and score more goals as a match progresses.

 ### Where does he shoot from?